 (DH) and GSE is that there is no visible damage

 present in the small intestine, no skin leisions

 with IgA present and the blood test normally used

-to test for CD/DH is not accurate to diagnose other
+to test for CD/DH is not accurate to diagnose GSE.

-does indicate that some similar genetics present for
+does indicate that the same genetics present for

 the body by weakening it's ability to deal with

 other illnesses.
 A gluten free diet appears to reduce the

 symptoms as well as improve the patients' sense